ROCm/HIP/docs/how-to/hip_porting_guide.rst

 the available tools and provides practical suggestions for porting your CUDA code and working through common issues.

-CUDA provides separate driver and runtime APIs, while HIP uses a single API.
+CUDA provides separate driver and runtime APIs, while HIP mostly uses a single API.
 The two CUDA APIs generally provide similar functionality and are mostly interchangeable.
 However, the CUDA driver API provides fine-grained control over kernel-level initialization, contexts, and module management, while the runtime API automatically